Meet The Team

 ‘My role enables me to prioritise, support and encourage young people to positively develop themselves through participating in sporting activities.
 I am very enthusiastic about football and believe that sports can be a great outlet.
 I feel valued and happy being a member of the BEST team.’

-Jessica Bryden - Boxing Coach and Youth Mentor
+Jessica Bryden - Youth Mentor

 Jessica has been an amateur boxer for the last 3 years and has won the Western Counties Development Championship.
 She is qualified in A-Level Sports Fitness Science and Personal Training.
 Jessica is currently studying Sports Massage Therapy while working at BEST